 - It lags behind AirTag because it has no Ultra Wideband chip and sits flat inside a wallet, often behind RFID-blocking metal mesh

-- A gap past 7 days or a Low Battery alert means the sealed battery is near end of life and the card needs replacing, not fixing
+- A Low Battery alert or persistent silence on a previously working card means the sealed battery may be near end of life and the card needs replacing, not fixing

 How the Chipolo CARD Spot Reports Its Location